|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

 Lillington, NC 27546

 The stone bluffs of Raven Rock rise 150 feet and stretch for more than a mile along the Cape Fear River.
-The 4,667-acre park offers camping, canoeing, education and events, fishing, hiking, horseback riding, picnicking.
-The park's new bridle trails are north of the river, accessible from River Road (SR 1418) off of U.S. 401 north of Lillington.
+The 4,667-acre park offers camping, canoeing, education and events, fishing, hiking, horseback riding, picnicking and a visitors center.
+Bridle trails are north of the river, accessible from River Road (SR 1418) off of U.S. 401 north of Lillington.
 Click on the photo for more information.

 Singletary Lake State Park